The Undergraduate Degree

 Courses in your major department, if applicable, may also be counted toward the English Composition, Additional Writing, and Reasoning (RSN).

 Courses taken toward a minor, if applicable, can also count toward any general education requirement.
 And although you can’t major and minor in the same area of study, there are some interdisciplinary minors that could overlap to some extent with your major.

-The course you use to satisfy the English Composition requirement may not also count toward Areas of Knowledge or the Additional Writing requirement.
+The course you use to satisfy the English Composition requirement may not also count toward Areas of Inquiry or the Additional Writing requirement.
 It may count toward your major, but very few majors include courses that count as English Composition.
 Back to top

 You may be wondering if there’s a limit to the number of credits you can take at UW Bothell, or a limit to how long you can take to earn your bachelor's degree.
 The short answer is yes.